Ennoriel/svelte-awesome-color-picker/src/routes/sections/80-Migration.md

 ## Migration

+### upgrade from v3 to v4

+The major version 4 have been released with a rewrite in Svelte 5.
+From now on, the library will only be compatible with Svelte 5.
+This comes with some breaking changes:

+- drop Svelte &amp;lt; 5 support
+- color props can be `null` and can no longer be `undefined`
+- event dispatch has been replaced with event props named `on<event_name>`

 ### upgrade from v2 to v3

 The major version 3 has been released to remove accessibility issues (see [issue #43](https://github.com/Ennoriel/svelte-awesome-color-picker/issues/43)).
 The library now comes with the possibility to deselect a color and it is also possible to theme the picker for dark themes.
 The library has also been made simpler and lighter.
 This comes with some breaking changes: